 - Using a clean damp towel, wipe the peanut butter away.
 The chewing gum should come out as you wipe the peanut away.

 - If there is some chewing gum left on the leather, apply some saddle soap and rub the spot in a circular motion.
 This will help in removing the remnants.

 - Finally, take a damp but clean cloth and clean up the saddle soap.
-After the leather has dried up, apply a leather conditioner, which will restore any type of damage done on the leather.
+After the leather has dried up, apply a leather conditioner, which will restore any type of damage done to the leather.

 You May Also Like: How To Paint On Leather